 How are these tests used?

 Not all drug levels need to be monitored.
 These tests are used to monitor blood levels of particular drugs that have a narrow range in which the drug is effective but not toxic.
-In addition, some drugs will be monitored because the amount of drug given does not correlate well with the amount of drug that may reach the bloodstream.
+In addition, some drugs require monitoring because the amount of drug given does not correlate well with the amount of drug that may reach the bloodstream.
 Sometimes, the way that a particular drug is absorbed and metabolized can vary from person to person, or the physical or health status of a person can affect the drug level in the blood.

 When are they ordered?